![]() Kria™ Rebuilding Application Docker Containers Tutorial |

 docker build -f aibox-reid . -t aibox-reid docker build -f nlp-smartvision . -t nlp-smartvision docker build -f smartcam . -t smartcam docker build -f defect-detect . -t defect-detect

-The Docker script will pull in the kria-developer and kria-runtime Docker image on build machine, and appropiate git repos to build the application images.
+The Docker script will pull in the kria-developer and kria-runtime Docker image on the build machine and the appropiate git repos to build the application images.

 Steps to Load¶